gbmhunter/blog/content/electronics/components/current-mirrors/_index.md

 As mentioned above, one of the main problems with the basic current mirror is that the bases of `Q1` and `Q2` "suck" away some of the input current.
 To improve on this, we can add another NPN BJT on the input side to "buffer" the base of `Q1`/`Q2`.
 Now only `\(\frac{1}{101} * \frac{2}{101} = \frac{3}{10201}\)` of the current is diverted away.
 This is called the _buffered feedback current mirror_, or _emitter follower augmented mirror_[^bib-analog-devices-current-mirror].

-{{% img src="buffered-bjt-current-mirror.png" width="400px" caption="Schematic of a buffered BJT current mirror." %}}
+{{% figure src="buffered-bjt-current-mirror.png" width="400px" caption="Schematic of a buffered BJT current mirror." %}}

 Below is a simulation of the buffered feedback current mirror.
 Notice now the the output current is only `\(0.03\%\)` different from the input!
 This is a great improvement on the `\(2\%\)` error of the basic BJT current mirror!